 Travel & Teach - Poland

-Poland took a large step towards the West when it joined the NATO alliance in 1999 and then joined the EU in 2004.
-If you are a TEFL teacher heading here you will find a ready made TEFL industry waiting for you and it is a great place for new EFL teachers.
+If you are a TEFL teacher heading to Poland then you will find a ready made TEFL industry waiting for you and it is a great place for new EFL teachers.

 British Council http://www.britishcouncil.org/